trapexit/3it/README.md

 All subcommands have their own help and arguments.
 Use `--help` or `--help-all` to see all available options.

+## Output Filename Templates

+Any command with an `--output-path` option supports templating to make scripting easier.
+It uses a currly brace notation such as `{foo}`.
+Below is a list of supported values per subcommand.

+### to-cel

 ## File Types